 - séga - a traditional music genre from the Mascarene islands, with an associated dance form.
 It originated among slave populations, and is danced without the feet ever leaving the ground.

 - St Expedit - a Roman soldier saint who is particularly venerated on Réunion.
-Red Saint Expeditus shrines are often found by roadsides.
+There are about 340 Saint Expeditus shrines in 263 locations around Réunion, often found by roadsides.

 - tang - tenrec (Tenrec ecaudatus), a mammal which looks rather like a hedgehog, with a long pointed snout.
 It can be hunted from February to April, and can be eaten in a carri.